To see wonders, be filled with awe, and make lasting memories – these are the things we profoundly aim for when we

 West of Bamberg is Wurzburg, the “city of hundred churches” and the capital of Bavaria’s Franconian Region.
 It is the home of different architectural marvels ranging from public buildings to churches, palaces, and fortresses.

-Wurzburg, known for wines, also has numerous artworks that artsy travelers will undoubtedly love to see.
+Wurzburg, known for its wines, also has numerous artworks that artsy travelers will undoubtedly love to see.
 The size, numbers, and details of these artworks put Wurzburg above any towns in southern Germany mentioned in this post.

 What makes Wurzburg a compelling place to visit?

 - The churches and chapels in Wurzburg are more than religious buildings.
 They can already be considered a museum of different masterpieces.
 Ultimately, these churches are fully designed with stunning rococo embellishments.
 When you see them, their details will make you drop your jaw.

 - Wurzburg Residence Palace is an absolute must.
 It is the epitome of Rococo architectural excellence that will enchant your vision and mind.
 You’ll wonder, how was this beauty even possible?
 Most importantly, the palace houses the largest fresco in the world, created by Giambattista Tiepolo.

 - Wurzburg finest dry wines.
 As early as 1644, Wurzburg and its officials were strict already about the quality of wines produced in the city.
 Wines made from Mariensteiner, a variety of grapes crossing Riesling and Silvaner, is Wurzburg’s specialty you must try.

 In my post about Wurzburg (click here to read), you will learn in detail the 5 reasons why you should visit Wurzburg.
 Under each, you get to know the things to do to fulfill “the reasons” why you visit Wurzburg.

 Destination #3: Rothenburg ob der Tauber

 In the middle south of Bamberg and Wurzburg lies Rothenburg ob der Tauber, the town where we can find the icon of Germany on the internet, which is the Plönlein.
 I will tell you why in my post about Rothenburg (click to read).

 Rothenburg ob der Tauber is famous for its charming, well-preserved old town filled with lovely, pastel-colored half-timbered houses.
 Visitors going to Rothenburg could not put their cameras back into their bags and pockets because there are picturesque scenes to capture everywhere they look.